 State of the Nordics 2015: The more things stay the same, the more things change

-By Demian Hodari, Professor of Strategic Management at Ecole hôtelière de Lausanne, HES-SO // University of Applied Sciences Western Switzerland and Sarah Sonne Larsen , Senior Hotel & Spa Consultant at Nordic Hotel Consulting
+By Demian Hodari, Associate Professor of Strategic Management at the Ecole Hôtelière Lausanne (EHL) and Sarah Sonne Larsen , Senior Hotel & Spa Consultant at Nordic Hotel Consulting

 Throughout the conference, speakers and attendees repeatedly described the contemporary Nordic hotel market as dull, uniform, bland, and insular to a point where it largely prevents a healthy inflow of new ideas and players, which could shake things up and challenge the status quo.
 However, it was clear from the impressive turnout of international players, including Starwood Capital, CitizenM, Hoxton/Ennismore, Hard Rock Hotels, 25hours, Hyatt, Four Seasons etc., that many also consider the Nordics a development-ripe market, of which they are interested in a taste.

 Many of the conference sessions, and particularly the discussions from the audience, focused on providing a better understanding of sector's nuances and possible success factors for international players.
 Penetrating the close-knit regional hotel industry is challenging for many outsiders, due to the market's particular idiosyncrasies, which not only distinguish it from other geographic regions, but also contradict many of the preferred strategies of most international hotel firms.
 Some of the key entry barriers, as identified by the conference delegates, include: